galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-strands/tutorial.md

 # Conclusion
 {: .no_toc}

 {% icon trophy %} Well done!
-You have just performed your first analysis in Galaxy.
+You have just performed your first analysis in Galaxy!

-# What next?

-Sharing tutorial

-# Final thoughts

-## Why not use Excel for this?

-You could use Excel or another spreadsheet program to do this analysis.
 Here, we learned how to use Galaxy by answering a question.
 You could just as easily learn Excel by answering the same question, and if the goal is to learn how to use a tool, then either tool would be great.
 But what if you are working on a question where your analysis matters?
 Maybe you are working with human clinical data trying to diagnose a set of symptoms, or you are working on research that will eventually be published and maybe earn you a Nobel Prize?

 In these cases your analysis, *and the ability to reproduce it exactly*, is vitally important, and Excel won't help you here.
 It doesn't track changes and it offers very little insight to others on how you got from your initial data to your conclusions.